 Travel from Bangkok

-Bangkok has two airport, one major train station serving most of the railway in Thailand, and three major bus stations.
+Bangkok has two airports, one major train station serving most of the railway in Thailand, and three major bus stations.
 You can travel directly from Bangkok to most places in Thailand and most major cities in South East by air and by road, although Thailand only currently has a single international train service a day which travel just over the border into Malaysia.

 - Train Travel in Thailand: Trains on 4 out of the 5 intercity railway lines in Thailand depart from Hua Lamphong Railway Station which is located in Bangkok’s Chinatown, and this is to the station to go to for trains heading north to Chiang Mai, northeast towards the Laos border, or south towards Malaysia with stops on route at Hua Hin, Chumphon (for ferries to Koh Tao) and Surat Thani (for ferries to Koh Samui and Koh Phangan).
 If you want to travel west to Kanchanaburi or Nam Tok then you need to catch your train at Thonburi Railway Station in West Bangkok.